-'A distributor should identify or create a distribution strategy'
+4A distributor should identify or

 The rules require distributor firms to identify the intended distribution strategy for the product or service and ensure it will be distributed in accordance with the target market for products and services.
 When a distributor sets up or implements a specific distribution strategy to supplement the manufacturer's strategy for a product or service, it must be consistent with the manufacturer's.